joeldevel/web_approaches/README.md

 # web_approaches
-Three way of serving a web page
+Three ways of serving a web page

+See the blog entry [here](https://devexcathedra.wordpress.com/2020/06/28/web-pages-a-few-approaches)